Von Hippel–Lindau Disease (VHL)

 Manifestations typically appear between ages 10 and 30 but can appear earlier.

-Symptoms of VHL depend on the size and location of the tumors.
-Symptoms may include headaches, dizziness, weakness, ataxia, impaired vision, and high BP.
+Symptoms of Von Hippel-Lindau depend on the size and location of the tumors.
+Symptoms may include headaches, dizziness, weakness, ataxia, impaired vision, and high blood pressure.

 Retinal angiomas, detected by direct ophthalmoscopy, appear as a dilated artery leading from the disk to a peripheral tumor with an engorged vein.
 These angiomas are usually asymptomatic, but if they are centrally located and enlarge, they can result in substantial loss of vision.
 These tumors increase risk of retinal detachment, macular edema, and glaucoma.